Skip to content

 <urlopen error [Errno -3] Temporary failure in name resolution>

-In contrast, RoseLab does not enforce outbound firewall rules, leaving network security responsibilities in the hands of individual users.
+While the CSE shared servers have a more reliable internet connection, they also have many outbound firewall rules in place.
+These rules limit access to commonly used development websites like github.com.
+In contrast, RoseLab does not enforce outbound firewall rules, leaving network security responsibilities to individual users.
 Nevertheless, the servers still have a comprehensive list of inbound rules that are strictly enforced, providing strong protection against malware and cyber attacks.

 Released under the MIT License.